 The QOF helps practices compare the delivery and quality of care currently provided against the achievements of previous years.
 Ultimately, the aim is to improve standards of care by assessing and benchmarking the quality-of-care patients receive.

-- The total points available to practices (635) remains the same as last year, although 14 indicators have had their points allocation changed.
+- The total points available to practices (635) remains the same as last year.
+The ‘Indicator definitions’ file shows the points allocation for 2023-24.

 - The total points available to practices is 635 and all payments will be subject to prevalence and list size adjustments.